mal-votes/mal-votes.github.io/index.md

 - [ ] Collect voting information (probably from yar)
 - [ ] Skeleton for candidates and issues for Berkeley (probably from yar)

+### Page Metadata
+- Theme: This page's theme is [Tactile](https://github.com/pages-themes/tactile) (built-in)
-For formatting syntax and details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).
+- Markdown: For formatting syntax and details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).